-Dollar amounts must be rounded to the nearest whole dollar where noted in the regulation. (§ 1026.
-37(o)(4)) If an amount is required to be rounded but is composed of other amounts that are not required or permitted to be rounded, use the unrounded amounts in calculating the total and then round the final sum.
+Dollar amounts must be rounded to the nearest whole dollar where noted in the TILA-RESPA Rule. (§ 1026.37(o)(4)) If an amount is required to be rounded but is composed of other amounts that are not required or permitted to be rounded, use the unrounded amounts in calculating the total and then round the final sum.
 Conversely, if an amount is required to be rounded and is composed of rounded amounts, use the rounded amounts in calculating the total.
 (Comment 37(o)(4)-2)

-Percentage amounts may not be rounded and should be shown up to two or three decimals, as needed, except where noted in the regulation. (§ 1026.37(o)(4)(ii)) If a percentage amount is a whole number, show the whole number only with no decimals. (§ 1026.37(o)(4)(ii); Comment 37(o)(4)(ii)-1)
+Percentage amounts are disclosed by rounding to three decimals and then dropping any trailing zeros that occur to the right of the decimal place, except where otherwise noted in the TILA-RESPA Rule. (§ 1026.37(o)(4)(ii); Comment 37(o)(4)(ii)-1)